Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     1. Right click **Drafts**, choose "New pipeline",
         1. Copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) to the editor,
         2. Replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution
         3. Specify an active period that you want the pipeline to run.
-Since the data passing through in 15 minutes represents a day's data, and   we have 60 days data in total, we needed only two-day period for the pipeline.
+Since the data passing through in 15 minutes represents a day's data, and   we have 60 days data in total, we needed only 15-hour period for the pipeline.
+You should use the current UTC time as the starttime.
 An example is like:
         ```
         "start": "2016-12-01T00:00:00Z",
-        "end": "2016-12-03T00:00:00Z",
+        "end": "2016-12-01T15:00:00Z",
         ```
         4.  start the pipeline by setting the value "isPaused" to "false"
         ```